Interactive REPL (auto-detects tcc when installed; falls back to gcc)

 $ strada --repl

-Type expressions or statements.
-Enter .help for commands, .quit to exit.
+Type .help for help, .quit to exit.

 strada> my int $x = 42;